Meet the Team

 Founder and Chairman

 Sanjeev is a technology entrepreneur with a track record of building successful businesses.
 In 2000 he co-founded Airvana, which developed mobile wireless infrastructure used by leading mobile operators such as Verizon and Sprint to deliver high speed 3G data services.
 Airvana grew to be the world’s second largest supplier of CDMA 3G mobile data infrastructure and the world’s largest supplier of small cells.
-Sanjeev spent over 13 years at Airvana, as Executive Vice President, Corporate Development and helped grow the company’s business from an idea to a large public company.
+Sanjeev spent over 13 years at Airvana and helped grow the company’s business from an idea to a large public company.
 Prior to Airvana, Sanjeev held various technical and business leadership roles in Motorola’s Internet and Networking Group.

 Sanjeev is also a member of the board of directors of Citizens School, an education non profit.
-He earned a BS in EE from the Delhi College of Engineering, an MS in EE from University of Rhode Island and an MBA from the Massachusetts Institute of Technology, Sloan School of Management.
+He earned a BS in EE from the Delhi College of Engineering, an MS in EE from University of Rhode Island and an MBA from the MIT Sloan School of Management.

 Raluca Ada Popa